 Cooking tips?
 Here’s what Renee from the website Kitchen Table Scraps, has to say, “cooking green vegetables too long will turn their color dark and murky and their texture to mush.”
 So all you gardener/chefs out there, be sure not to overcook your greens.

 Simple Braised Greens

-- Heat oil in a large skillet over medium-high heat
+- Heat oil in a 9 inch skillet over medium-high heat

 - Add greens stirring to coat with oil